 Throughout Scripture, those who have sought to worship God in an unauthorised way have suffered his judgement.
 While the Bible nowhere gives us a precise order of service for corporate worship, biblical corporate worship should involve several elements.

-- The Word must be read.
+- The word must be read.
 Scripture commends the public reading of Scripture when the church gathers for worship.
 In each service, a particular passage of Scripture is read publicly to the congregation.
-This is separate from the text to be preached, which is read aloud by the pastor before the sermon.
-We read systematically through the Scriptures—during the morning service from the New Testament, and during the evening service from the Old Testament.
+We read systematically through the New Testament during the morning service, with more thematic Scripture readings in the evening.

-- The Word must be preached.
+- The word must be preached.
 The style of preaching is expository.
 Our pastor-teacher preaches systematically (verse by verse, passage by passage) through books of the Bible.
-Church members and regular visitors can normally anticipate the passage to be preached, for it is typically the one immediately after the text that was preached the preceding week.
-Often, though not always, brief children’s talks form part of the worship service, during which one of our pastors invites all children in the congregation to the front for a brief lesson, usually related to the message that will soon be preached.
+Church members and regular visitors can normally anticipate the passage to be preached: It is typically the one immediately after the text that was preached the preceding week.

-- The Word must be enacted.
+- The word must be enacted.
 God has given to the church two ordinances (or sacraments) that must be observed until Christ returns: baptism and the Lord’s Supper.
-We baptise—by full immersion—those who have professed faith in Christ and have expressed an interest to join the church membership.
-The Lord’s Supper is taken every Sunday evening, with the exception of the last Sunday of each month.
+We baptise—by full immersion—those who have professed faith in Christ and have expressed a desire to join the church in membership.
+The Lord’s Supper is taken regularly, typically during the evening service, though we have moved this to the morning service during COVID-19 restrictions.
 Communion is open to all baptised believers who are members of (or pursuing membership of) a local church.